ehrpg/rules/docs/vessels.md

 For a driven vehicle the "sublight engines" are simply the motors, engines and gear boxes required for the vehicle to operate.

+## Life Support Systems

+Life support systems are responsible for producing everything that is required to keep the crew alive.
+They range from oxygen, water and waste recyclers, to crew quarters, and food processors.
+Any stasis chambers (such as cryo-chambers) are also part of the life support systems.

 ## Power Cores